z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 these 7 bytes here, and we'll come to it shortly.

-Then we see the 8x8 pixel sprite data, labelled as *_circle* with a leading underscore, which is how the C compiler expects to be able to reference it.
+Then we see the 8x8 pixel sprite data, labelled as *_circle* with a leading underscore which is how the C compiler expects to be able to reference it.
 These 8 bytes define a small circle in exactly the same manner as a traditional user defined graphic (UDG).

-Finally there is another 8 zero bytes following the graphic data.
+Finally there are another 8 zero bytes following the graphic data.
 Again, we'll see what this is for in a moment.

 We therefore have our sprite data, defined in assembly language.
 Let's